rbrtsmith/rbrtsmith.github.io/_posts/2014-12-18-a-more-robust-dynamic-navigation-system.md

         width: $navbarHeight;
     }

-In the collapsed state it needs to be ensured that hover and focus events do not toggle the visibility of child events, This will result in a confusing UI.
-This can be achived by removing the offscreen positioining using `Position: static` and hiding it this way:
+In the navigations collapsed state it needs to be ensured that hover and focus events do not toggle the visibility of child blocks, This will result in a confusing UI.
+This can be achived by removing the offscreen positioining (used on larger screens) using `Position: static` and hiding it this way:

         .navbar__nav,